This jacket is now called Singletrack but appears to be the same

 A lightweight waterproof breathable over jacket with DuPont™ Kevlar® reinforced impact areas.
 This expedition/trail jacket includes a helmet a[sic] compatible fold away hood, body vents and one throttle friendly chest pocket.

-The Trail shell is the latest addition to Adventure Spec’s own-brand rider wear, including the vented Atacama Race jacket, similar open-weave Mongolia and the popular Linesman softshell I used last year.
+The Trail shell is the latest addition to Adventure Spec’s own brand rider wear, including the vented Atacama Race jacket, similar open-weave Mongolia and the popular Linesman softshell I used in Morocco and Algeria.

-The long-awaited Trail is their first waterproof shell to wear all day, rain or shine, or over some of the above listed jackets.
+The Trail / Singletrack is their first waterproof shell to wear all day, rain or shine, or over some of the above listed jackets.
 It breathes, it vents, it’s waterproof and has an integrated hood.
-But note that unless you’re riding in the tropics, as an all-weather, trans-continental travel jacket you may find the TWS a bit too skimpy; the body is not much thicker than my hill-walking cag.
-The priority has been to save weight and bulk while retaining some function and the agility needed in off-roading rather than sitting on the slab at 120kph..
+But note that unless you’re riding in the tropics, as an all-weather, trans-continental travel jacket you may find it a bit skimpy; the body is not much thicker than my hill-walking cag.
+The priority has been to save weight and bulk while retaining the function and the agility needed in off-roading, rather than sitting on the slab at 120kph.

-Contrary to AS’s online description (which may get corrected), the Trail has three external pockets (left), not one.
+Contrary to AS’s online description (which may get corrected), the Trail / Singletrack has three external pockets (left), not one.
 Good to see.
 In one of the lower pockets is a small combination whistle/tyre valve-core tool.
 The latter will work but blowing through the tiny whistle, the air soon backs up and doesn’t make a usefully audible noise.
-For that a proper ‘pea whistle’ works best.

 High-wear areas like elbows/forearms, shoulders plus the lower sides get rugged kevlar patches which also help give the otherwise plain nylon shell some eye-catching texture.
 The elongated back with its drawstring hem helps keep draughts at bay when crouched over the bars on a mission.

 Adv Spec suggest the bonded membrane shell errs towards waterproofness rather than breathability, and without layering, the thin body fabric won’t keep you as warm as heavier jackets.
-When things do warm up or slow down in gnarly terrain, single underarm vents (right) with two-way, water-resistant zips help the air flow through, especially if you open up the front.
-But with front zipped up and on the move, I’ve found single underarm vents less effective in purging air.
+When things do warm up or slow down in gnarly terrain, single underarm vents with two-way, water-resistant zips help the air swill around, especially if you open up the front.
+But with front zipped up and on the move, I’ve found single underarm vents less effective in purging air, compared to paired vents like on my Traverse.

 I’m not convinced the roomy hood which tucks into the collar is such a useful feature for bike riding, even if it does make for a cushy collar.
-It’s huge, and the rationale of it stopping water running down the back of your neck is not an issue I’ve experienced with a snug jacket collar or wearing a neck buff.
+It’s huge, and the rationale of it stopping water running down the back of your neck is not an issue I’ve experienced with a snug jacket collar or wearing a neck buff while riding for hours in downpours.
 Around a camp or at the roadside, it may have its uses (I mislay at least one cap or hat a year).

 I think many potential buyers would sooner see that weight re-allocated towards some sewn- or velcro’d in sleeves for armour pads.
 Such an option would broaden the Trail’s use out towards less technical moto-travelling as opposed to pure dirt biking, where some sort of padded or armoured top (right) would probably be wise.